 Where do you work and at what times?

-I work in the centre of Glasgow G1, in Buchanan St, conveniently close to Central Station, Queen Street Station and St Enoch Underground Station.
+I work in Hope St in the heart of Glasgow G2 across the road from Central Station, and close to Queen Street Station and St Enoch Underground Station.

 I also do phone counselling which a lot of people find works well for them.

 I do some weekend and evening work.

 My fee is £45 a session.

 Sessions last 50 minutes, with initial sessions sometimes taking slightly longer.